Welcome to the educational and cultural wing of the Antiochian Village Conference Center! Exhibits of the museum’s permanent collection include:

 Eternal Spring: the art of Leila Chokheli.

-Extended through fall 2015, this colorful exhibit of artwork celebrates the joyous spirit and abiding faith of the artist, even as she lived for decades under Communist rule in her native Georgia.
+A colorful display celebrating the joyous spirit and abiding faith of the artist, who lived for decades under Communist rule in her native Georgia.

 Women with Icons: photographs by Jocelyn Mathewes.